 Earn your master’s degree close to home through this specialized distance-education program offered only at TWU.*

+This program is open to students who commit to working in schools after graduation.
 Cohorts for this learning venue start every other summer.
 The next group, if authorized, will apply in 2018 for program start in 2019.

 *Through a special partnership with the Texas Education Agency, Region 10 Education Service Center, and local education service centers and school districts across Texas